tidyverse/tidyverse.org/content/blog/spatialsample-0-2-0/index.md

 * [x] [`usethis::use_tidy_thanks()`](https://usethis.r-lib.org/reference/use_tidy_thanks.html)
 -->

-We're positively electrified to announce the release of [spatialsample](https://spatialsample.tidymodels.org/) 0.2.0. spatialsample is a package for spatial resampling, extending the rsample framework for resampling to help create spatial extrapolation between your analysis and assessment data sets.
+We're positively electrified to announce the release of [spatialsample](https://spatialsample.tidymodels.org/) 0.2.0. spatialsample is a package for spatial resampling, extending the [rsample](https://rsample.tidymodels.org/) framework to help create spatial extrapolation between your analysis and assessment data sets.

 You can install it from CRAN with: